 About Me

-I am a forth-year Ph.D. student in the Department of Electrical & Computer Engineering at University of Toronto, Canada.
-I am advised by Prof. Baochun Li and a member of the iQua Research Group.
+I am a recent Ph.D. graduate in the Department of Electrical & Computer Engineering at University of Toronto, Canada.
+I was advised by Prof. Baochun Li and was a member of the iQua Research Group.
 Prior to this, I spent four wonderful years at Hongyi Honor College, Wuhan University, China, where I received my B.Eng. degree with honors.
-During my undergraduate research, I worked with Prof. Yanjiao Chen.
-My research interests center on privacy-preserving model training and deployment, distributed machine learning with emphasis on federated learning and split learning, reinforcement learning, and their applications to large language models and generative AI systems.
+During my undergraduate research, I had the privilege of conducting research under the supervision of Prof. Yanjiao Chen.
+My research interests center on privacy-preserving distributed machine learning, with a particular focus on federated learning, foundation model adaptation, and reinforcement learning for network optimization and robotic control.
+More broadly, I am interested in advancing trustworthy AI systems, privacy-aware agentic AI, and embodied AI.

 Curriculum Vitaesilviafey.wang [at] utoronto.ca